camunda-community-hub/camunda-bpm-elasticsearch/docs/userguide.md

 being started, tasks being completed, variables being modified and so forth (check the Camunda BPM Userguide for a complete list of supported events).
-The Camunda Elasticsearch Extension implements the `HistoryEventHandler` SPI and stores all history events in Elastic search.
+The Camunda Elasticsearch Extension implements the `HistoryEventHandler` SPI and stores all history events in Elasticsearch.
 Once the history data is stored in Elasticsearch, it can be queried in a flexible way.

 ### Components